nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 that matches `the six skybox images <https://github.com/nir/jupylet/tree/master/examples/scenes/moon/nebula>`_.
 The `intensity` argument adjusts the exposure of the images (we brighten them a little to make the effect more pleasing).
-Finally, try toggling the `flip_left_right` argument if your skybox appears to be badly stiched initially.
+Finally, try toggling the `flip_left_right` argument if your skybox appears to be badly stiched.

 Diving into OpenGL